Cooking with Kids: 5 Essential Skills Your Child Can Learn

 Take the opportunity to teach your child how to knead dough, or make cookies from a ball of dough.
 Allow your child to pour ingredients from a measuring cup into a bowl, and teach them to properly measure ingredients.
 Your child will build precision over time, allowing him or her to practice fine motor skills.

 This holiday season don’t be afraid to let your child in on the fun, and coach them along the way.
 Inviting your children into the kitchen with you while you cook or bake up your family’s favorite treats will double as an important source of learning for your little learner.
+In addition, you may solidify your kid's knowledge with kitchen & cooking online worksheets.
 You’ll both have fun, and your child will learn vital skills and build memories that will last a lifetime!